Athens to Monemvasia to Athens Itinerary

 Places to see

-- The Archaeological Museum of Serifos in Piatsa square, Chora.
+- The Archaeological Museum of Serifos in Piatsa Square, Chora.

 - Church of Agios Konstantinos.

-- Grias Castle is situated above Koutalas.
+- Grias Castle is above Koutalas.

 - The old mines in Megalo Livadi.
 The mining history of Serifos is significant.
 In fact, from ancient times, the mines flourished and gave prosperity to the islanders.